Know Before You Go

 Free Parking Sundays

-This year, shoppers will receive a special gift: Free parking in SmartPark garages all day on Sunday, Dec.
+In 2019, shoppers received a special gift: Free parking in SmartPark garages all day on Sunday, Dec.
 8, 15 and 22.
-Between noon and 5 p.m., show your parking ticket at the PDX Pop-Up Shop in Pioneer Place located at 700 SW Fifth Ave. on the lower level next to the Gap, or at Boys Fort located at 1001 SW Morrison St. Eligible drivers will receive a $5 parking voucher to cover the day’s cost of parking in SmartPark garages.
+Between noon and 5 p.m., visitors could show their parking ticket at at Boys Fort located at 1001 SW Morrison St. Eligible drivers received a $5 parking voucher to cover the day’s cost of parking in SmartPark garages.

-This year, Santa is traveling from the North Pole and making several stops in Downtown Portland.
-At Pioneer Place, Santa arrives on Thursday, Nov.
-14, and dons his hipster threads on Dec.
-7, 8, 9 and 19.
-Make sure your furry friends get a picture with Hipster Santa on the evening of Dec.
-9.
+Every year, Santa travels from the North Pole and makes several stops in Downtown Portland.
+At Pioneer Place, Santa even dons hipster attire for a uniquely Portland photo opportunity.
+(Make sure your furry friends get a picture with Hipster Santa on pet-friendly days.)

 Festival of the Last Minute

-‘Tis the season for Portland Saturday Market’s Festival of the Last-Minute!
-Open daily beginning Thursday, Dec.
-19 through Christmas Eve, the marketplace will once again feature one-of-a-kind handcrafted items, exotic foods and an appropriately chilly, yet perennially cool atmosphere.
+Celebrate the season at Portland Saturday Market’s Festival of the Last-Minute!
+Open daily beginning in mid-December through Christmas Eve, the marketplace features one-of-a-kind handcrafted items, exotic foods and an appropriately chilly, yet perennially cool atmosphere.
 The event marks the perfect opportunity to shop the work of talented area artists and support the local economy, with 40 categories of arts and crafts.
-After all, just because you didn’t make the gifts yourself, doesn’t make them any less handmade or thoughtful.
+(After all, just because you didn’t make the gifts yourself, doesn’t make them any less handmade or thoughtful.)

 Holiday Spirits Fest

-Portland Saturday Market presents their Holiday Spirits Fest, returning Dec.
-21 and 22.
-This annual celebration of spirits highlights local distillers who are shaking up Portland’s vibrant scene.
-It’s all about meeting the makers of the local crafted spirits and the wonderful concoctions people can create using local spirits.
-Each distiller will have a signature cocktails to tantalize your taste buds.
+Portland Saturday Market hosts their Holiday Spirits Fest every December.
+This annual celebration of spirits highlights local distillers who are shaking up Portland’s vibrant cocktail scene.
+It’s all about meeting the makers of these locally crafted spirits and the wonderful concoctions people can create using them.
+Each distiller has a signature cocktails to tantalize your taste buds.
 Tastings are free, but you can purchase cocktails and bottles too.
 This is a free event, and you must be 21 years or older with ID to enter.

 Neighborhood Maker Fest

-Old Town Creatives presents a special pop-up art gallery and shopping event, Neighborhood Maker Fest, featuring artwork, unique apparel and other goods made by creatives that make the Old Town District a colorful and creative place.
-To join the event, head to 333 NW Fifth Ave. on Saturday, Dec.
-7 from 11 a.m. to 5 p.m.
+In 2019, Old Town Creatives presented a special pop-up art gallery and shopping event, Neighborhood Maker Fest, featuring artwork, unique apparel and other goods made by the people who make Old Town such a colorful and creative place.

 Portland is full of bright ways to embrace the shorter days of winter; here are some of the stars in the city’s constellation of holiday light displays.